Thewbi/arduino_pid/encoder_test/README.md

 of the motor based on the situation where power has been switched on.

-To turn a unknown relative position into a position relative to some boundary (a wall of your room/flat/building) how about make the motor turn slowely until it hits a barrier and then declaring this position as absolute position zero?
+To turn a unknown relative position into a position relative to some boundary (a wall of your room/flat/building) how about make the motor turn slowely until the system hits a barrier and then declaring this position as absolute position zero?

 Given the encoder, you can start controlling the speed of your motor and defining positions in space.

-## Motor and Wiring
+## The Motor used

 The motor used is the JGB-520.
 It is a 12V DC motor that goes up to 1000 RPM according to the label on the housing.